notfreephilly/qrcode_generator/README.md

 ### How to use it:
 1. Clone the project

+2. Create virtual environment: python -m venv venv
+    Mac/Linux: source venv/bin/activate
+    Windows: venv\Scripts\activate

-2. Install dependencies in working directory
+3. Install dependencies in working directory
     - pip install -r requirements.txt

-3. Run the program in IDE of your choice and follow the prompt in the terminal.
+4. Run the program in IDE of your choice and follow the prompt in the terminal. python3 main.py